CarsonDavis/TicTacToe/README.md

 Download the repository and run play_TicTacToe.py.
 Input your move as a number from 0-8, corresponding to the position on the board.

+# Current Model that Never Loses

+After some experimentation and a huge 500,000 game training set, I was able to make a model (all_possible_games_3.h5) that never loses.
+I made several other similar models which lose only 1 game path out of all possible TicTacToe games.
+I don't consider this method to be extensible to other games, since 500k is not only a huge training set for other games, but it is also double the total number of unique tictactoe games.
+I don't think this is much different from brute forcing the solution.
+However, this was a useful exercise, since it demonstrates that the deep learning approach can work given enough data.

+It is important to note that even though the model never loses, it doesn't win quite as many games as some of the other models that I made, which means that there are probably 1 or 2 game paths where it could have won, but played the wrong move and tied instead.

+# Next Steps

+I will make a recursive trainer that plays small batches of games and then retrains the model, updating its strategy with every iteration.
+To prevent stagnation, I will have the model player alternate between using random moves and the current model.
+As model performance increases, the percent of random moves will be decreased until the model no longer loses games against a random player.

+I hope to play around with this method and try to minimize the total number of training games required before the model never loses.
+I also want to create a model that never misses a win, and which ties against itself.

+# Old Information Below

 # Current Methodology
 An initial model was trained on the data gathered from 25,000 random games.
 Only moves played by the winner of each game were used as training data.